Jotucker123/Jotucker123/README.md

 - Hi, I’m @Jotucker123.
 - I have 15 years of commercial leadership experience in the healthcare sector.
-- I’m interested in using healthcare data to improve patient outcomes and to drive healthcare efficiencies.
+- I’m interested in using healthcare data to improve patient outcomes and to drive healthcare efficiencies;
-- I’ve just sucessfully passed a Data Analyst L4 Bootcamp with Cambridge Sparks.
+- Therefore I’ve just sucessfully passed a Data Analyst L4 Bootcamp with Cambridge Sparks,
-- I’m pursuing options for a Masters in Data Science or Healthcare Data Science to continue this journey.
+- and I’m pursuing options for a Masters in Data Science or Healthcare Data Science to continue this journey.
 - Check out some example coding work from my portfolio involving python, pandas, seaborn, matplotlib, bokeh.